filakhtov/gentoo-use-docs/sys-apps/accountsservice.md

 # sys-apps/accountsservice

+### consolekit
+Pull in the [sys-auth/consolekit](../sys-auth/consolekit.md) package as a dependency.
+Use ConsoleKit to query and manage login sessionos and seats.

+This flag should only be enabled on systems that use ConsoleKit for user session management.

 ### doc
-Pass the `--enable-docbook-docs` option to the configure script.
-Generate additional documentation in an HTML format, including the `libaccountsservice` API documentation using the xmlto and GTK-Doc tools.
+Pass the `-Ddocbook=true` option to the meson build script.
+Use the xmlto utility to generate additional documentation in an HTML format that provides D-Bus API documentation for `AccountsService` service.

 It is safe to disable the flag.

 ### elogind
-Pass the `--enable-elogind` option to the configure script.
+Pass the `-Delogind=true` option to the meson build script.
 Integrate AccountsService with the elogind service to query and manage login sessions and seats.

 This flag should be enabled if there is a need to run the AccountsService with elogind.

+### gtk-doc
+Pass the `-Dgtk_doc=true` option to the meson build script.
+Use the Gtk-Doc tools to generate the `libaccountsservice` API documentation and install it into the `/usr/share/gtk-doc/html/accountsservice` directory.

+It is safe to disable the flag.

 ### introspection
-Pass the `--enable-introspection` option to the configure script.
+Pass the `-Dintrospection=true` option to the meson build script.
 Generate the `AccountsService-1.0.gir` GIR metadata file during the build to provide dynamic bindings for languages other than C using the GObject Introspection.

 It is safe to disable the flag.